mustafaquraish/A48S19/W4-H/index.md

 ## Floating Point Numbers
 ---

-Floating point numbers are much harder to store, we need to come up with a clever way to do this consistently, since we can have numbers that are very big, and also numbers that are very small.
+Floating point numbers are much harder to store.
+We need to come up with a clever way to do this consistently, since we can have numbers that are very big, and also numbers that are very small.

 > What do you think is a good way to do this?
 (Hint: you have seen something like this before!)

 We will use scientific notation!
 Consider the case where we are trying to store the number `3.141592` in memory.

-- First writing it in the form `.3141592 * 10^1` (so that the first non-zero digit is immediately to the right of the decimal point)
+- First write it in the form `.3141592 * 10^1` (so that the first non-zero digit is immediately to the right of the decimal point)
 - Now, we can separately convert `3141592` (as an integer) and `1` (which is the power of 10) to binary, and store them as bits.
 - `3141592` here is called the 'mantissa' and `1` is called the 'exponent'